joetanx/conjur-gitlab/README.md

   - Authenticate to Conjur `authn-jwt/gitlab` using `CI_JOB_JWT_V2` for a session token
   - Retrive AWS credentials using the session token
   - Pass the credentials to the next job using `artifacts: reports: dotenv:`
-2. Show databases using variables from Conjur
+2. Check caller AWS STS token in AWS variables from Conjur
-  - Run AWS CLI perform a `iam list-users` command using the credentials from previous job
+  - Run AWS CLI perform a `sts get-caller-identity` command using the credentials from previous job

 ```console
 variables: